LinkedInLearning/kubernetes-package-management-with-helm-3380008/README.md

 ## Instructions

 This repository does not have any branches, and each folder corresponds with a movie.
 The naming convention is `CHAPTER#_MOVIE#`.
 As an example, the folder named `02_03` corresponds to the second chapter and the third video in that chapter.
+If a file is changed in a video, you will see two different files in the folder: one with `_begin` in the name, and one with `_end`.
+These files show you the file as it is as the beginning of the video, and the file state when the video ends.

 ## Installing